Asymptotic properties of tensor powers in symmetric tensor categories: A conjectural classification of semisimple symmetric tensor categories in positive characteristic

 \begin{remark} All simple Lie algebras $\g_{Q,p}$ have a non-degenerate Killing form.
-This follows from the following self-dual version of the Freudenthal - de Vries strange formula (see \cite[p 153]{Su}): if $\g_Q$ is a simple complex Lie algebra of rank $r$ and $m_i$ are the exponents of $Q$ then
+This follows from the following self-dual version of the Freudenthal - de Vries strange formula (see \cite[p.153]{Su}):\footnote{This formula reduces to the usual Freudenthal - de Vries formula $(\rho,\rho)=\frac{h_Q\dim \g_Q}{12}$ in the simply-laced case and is easy to check by hand.} if $\g_Q$ is a simple complex Lie algebra of rank $r$ and $m_i$ are the exponents of $Q$ then

 where $h_Q$ is the Coxeter number of $Q$, $h^\vee_Q$ is the dual Coxeter number of $Q$ and $\ell$ the lacedness of $Q$.
 Namely, the left hand side is the ratio of the Killing form of $\g$ when restricted to $\s$ to the Killing form of $\s$. \end{remark}